-10-24-96 - Revised measurements to metric.
+10-24-96 Revised measurements to metric.

-thickness of inches (mm).
+Structures.

-STEEL PIPE CULVERT, SP ECIAL (JACKED) INCHES (MM) Effective July 1, 1994 Revised January 1, 200 7 This work shall consist of jacking a steel pipe under the railroad embankment in accordance with Section 552 of the Standard Specifications and this special provision.
-The steel pipe shall meet ASTM A-53 Grade for loading and ha ave a wal

-All joints shall be field welded as approved by the Engineer.
-Any voids between the pipe and the embankment shall be filled with grout to the satisfaction of the Engineer.
-The steel pipe culvert shall be installed in accordance with the following portions of Chapter 1, Part 5.2, of the latest edition of the A.R.E.A. manual:

-(INCLUDE HERE ALL APPLICABLE SPECIFICATIONS from the latest edition of the "Manual for Railroad Engineering" as listed at the end of this provision.)
+( STORM SEWER/PIPE CULVERT) JACKED IN PLACE, INCHES ( MM) Effective July 1, 1994 Revised January 1, 2007 This work shall consist of jacking a under the railroad embankment in accordance with Section 552 of the Standard Specifications and this special provision.
+A ft. ( m) long, inch ( mm) diameter steel casing pipe meeting ASTM A-53 Grade for loading and a wall thickness of inches ( mm) will be required.
+The casing pipe shall be installed in accordance with the following portions of Chapter 1, Part 5, of the latest edition of the A.R.E.A.
+Manual: (INCLUDE HERE ALL APPLICABLE SPECIFICATIONS from the latest edition of the "Manual for Railroad Engineering" as listed at the end of this provision).
 A jacking plan shall be provided to the Engineer and Railroad Company for approval.

-Method of Measurement.
-Steel Pipe Culvert, Special jacked in place of the different diameters will be measured for payment in Foot (Meter) in place.
+Method of Measurement jacked in place of the different diameters will be measured for payment in foot (meter) in place.
 Excavation in rock will be measured for payment as specified in Article 502.12.
 Basis of Payment.
-This work will be paid for at the contract unit price per Foot (Meter) for Steel Pipe Culvert, Special (Jacked) of the diameter specified, which price shall include the steel pipe culvert, including backfilling all voids and all other materials and equipment necessary to install the steel pipe culvert and all excavation except excavation in rock.
+This work will be paid for at the contract unit price per Foot (Meter) for JACKED IN PLACE, of the diameter specified, which price shall include the, metal liner, including backfilling all voids between the and metal liner, all other materials and equipment necessary to install the and all excavation except excavation in rock.

-Excavation in rock will be paid for as specified in Article 502.13 for Rock Excavation for Structures.
+Excavation in rock will be paid for as specified in Article 502.13 for Rock Excavation for